nfl/react-wildcat/docs/01-setup/00-features.md

     - Bundle-free development environment
     - Short and sweet time-to-dev (see [Getting Started](#getting-started) below)
     - Babel for on-the-fly component transpilation
-    - react-transform-hmr for hot component reloading
-    - jspm + SystemJS for client-side module resolving
     - Karma + Mocha + Chai + Sinon for unit tests
     - Istanbul for code coverage
     - Protractor + Mocha + Chai for e2e integration tests
     - eslint for static code analysis
 - **client**
     - React + React Router on the cilent and server
-    - Route-based lazy component loading with React Router + jspm
+    - Route-based lazy component loading with React Router + Webpack
     - Radium for inline styling
     - Helmet for managing your document head
     - React Metrics for tracking analytics